lrhn/DEP-resolved-part-of/proposal.md

 ## Summary

-We propose changing `part of` directives to provide a URI, instead of a name, to identify the library that contians it.
+We propose changing `part of` directives to provide a URI, instead of a name, to identify the library that contains it.

-All other directives in dart (import, export, part) use a URI to uniquely identify the relation between files, we simply propose to make this consistent also for the part-of directive.
+All other directives in Dart (import, export, part) use a URI to uniquely identify the relation between files, we simply propose to make this consistent also for the part-of directive.